-Tuition fees for entry in 2013 are £13,000 for overseas students and £3,900 for UK and EU students.
-Fees for entry in 2014 will be announced later.
+Fees for entry in 2015 will be announced shortly.
+Fees for entry in 2014 were £13,750 for overseas students and £3,990 for UK and EU students.
 IDS requires that students register for a minimum of three years.
 Most students spend time on overseas fieldwork.
 During fieldwork, students are registered as distance learners and are charged a fee which is normally 65% of the full-time fee but may be subject to change.

 After having made substantial progress and completed 3 years of registration, students may be permitted to transfer to continuation status.
 IDS considers substantial progress to be the completion of three empirical chapters, supervisors' approval and a successful work-in-progress seminar.
 If continuation is not granted, then full-time fees are still applicable.
 The continuation fee is approximately £240 for each year or part thereof.

 Unfortunately, neither IDS nor the University of Sussex can offer financial support.
 Applicants requiring financial assistance should contact their local Ministry of Education or Ministry of Foreign Affairs and the British Council representative (c/o British Embassy).
 For the latest information, check the University of Sussex website.